Do your membership benefits maximize sales and renewals or are they ready for an overhaul?

 Step 2 – Benefits Usage

 When your membership program was originally created, how were decisions about benefits made?
 Were the choices based on data, or on an executive’s opinion, or on similar organizations at the time?
 However your benefits strategy was created, it’s crucial to evaluate how well your current benefits are driving memberships and renewals as well as how much the current benefits cost your organization.
-Membership benefits that may be ripe for review might include:
+Membership benefits that may be ripe for review might include the following.